Torobuck/Edge-Detection-using-OpenCV/README.md

 ## 📽️ Demo Video

-A .mp4 demonstration video is included to visually showcase the project in action.
+A .mp4 demonstration video download link is included to visually showcase the project in action.

-Also it's just for reference - you don’t need to run it.
+Also it's just for reference - you don’t need to run/download it.
 (Unless you want to hear my voice and if so, be my guest.)

 ## 🛠️ Features